ykskb/dax86/README.md

 ##### Setup Environment using Docker

-The base image of Mini Debian Jessie is used.
+dax86 can be built for different targets and run, but there's also a docker image if Debian's `build-essential` package is preferred to the build environment of your host.
+Mini Debian Jessie is used for the base image.

 The command below will build image, run a container with the image and execute shell in interactive mode.